minh10huy/vagrant-palo-alto/README.md

 ## Overview
 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time.

 Vagrant is traditionally used to virtualize development environments based on common Linux and Windows distributions.
-This guide provides a detailed overview to deploy the heavily customized operating systems of many common firewall vendors.
+This guide provides an overview to deploy the heavily customized operating systems of many common firewall vendors.

 ## Quick Start
 1. Clone repository